Kamatchi-23/NLP_A3_Group05/README.md

 ## Proposed Solution:
 Text Processing Steps using text_hammer include:
 1. Changing to lower case
-2. Exapnding words like you're to you are, i'm to I am
+2. Expanding words like you're to you are, i'm to I am
 3. Removing emails
-4. Removing html tags
+4. Removing HTML tags
 5. Removing special characters like @, #, % etc
 6. Removing accented characters like u^, `a etc

-DistilBERT with following hyperparameters:
+DistilBERT with the following hyperparameters:
 •	learning_rate: 1e-5\
 •	batch_size: 64\
 •	decay: 1e-8\